Partner, Accredited Criminal Law Specialist, LLB (Hons)

 '"As someone who has defended a rogues' gallery of terror suspects and underworld figures, lawyer Rob Stary knows that people are quick to cast him as the bad guy... " Click here to view the entire article

-At the professional level Rob has been equally active having been Chairman of the Criminal Law Section of the Law Institute of Victoria (2002 to 2003) and President of the Criminal Defence Lawyers Association.
+At a professional level Rob has been equally active having been Chairman of the Criminal Law Section of the Law Institute of Victoria (2002 to 2003) and President of the Criminal Defence Lawyers Association.
 In 2005 Rob was awarded the Law Institutes Paul Baker Human Rights Award.

 Rob holds the honorary title of Adjunct Professor with the Faculty of Business and Law at Victoria University.
 This 3 year appointment was conferred in 2010.